 Yellow Sea shorebird habitats secure World Heritage listing

-Birdlife Australia has played a crucial leading role in advocating for this decision.
-The Yellow Sea is at the centre of the East Asian–Australasian Flyway, a migration ‘super highway’ which supports the world’s greatest diversity and overall numbers of migratory birds.
-It links the bird populations of more than 22 countries, with Australia being the non-breeding destination of many species which pass through the region.
+The Yellow Sea is at the centre of the East Asian–Australasian Flyway, a migration ‘super highway’ which supports the world’s greatest overall numbers, diversity, and number of threatened species of migratory waterbirds.
+It links the waterbird populations of more than 22 countries and serves as the most important staging area for migratory waterbirds birds along the flyway.

 The mudflats of the Yellow Sea are vitally important for the survival of more than 17 globally threatened migratory shorebirds.
 In particular, the conservation of Tiaozini, which is a key component of the nomination, alongside the adjacent wetlands of Yancheng, is essential to prevent the extinction of the charismatic and Critically Endangered Spoonbill Sandpiper Calidris pygmaea as about 40% of the population of this species, of which only about 210 pairs are left, depend on the site during spring and autumn migration.
 Tiaozine also hosts about 80% of the Spotted Greenshank Tringa guttifer and a sixth of the Red-crowned Crane Grus japonensis (both Endangered), which is of great cultural significance to the people of China and other East Asian countries.